Digital Photography Cheaper?

 No Winners, No Losers

 That said, I’m aware that very few photographers can make a living using just film.
 Working in digital has become a necessity for most portrait, wedding and commercial photographers.
-But adding up all this gear, the subscriptions, the multiple storage requirements, the time, etc.,…well, film seems cheap.
+But, it’s actually sad.
+Especially as it pertains to youth.
+Are we going too fast?
+Adding up all this gear, the subscriptions, the multiple storage requirements, the time, etc.,…well, film seems cheap.
 So, despite my seeming rant, I actually have much empathy for digital photographers.
+And if I’m doing an event or party where the end product will be a Facebook upload,….well, then even I use digital.
+I’m not against digital.
 And I’m not asking any of you to change.
-Just be respectful of your fellow analog photographers.
+Just be respectful of your fellow photographers,…analog or digital.
 I have a great simpatico for the “majority viewpoint” and the hamster wheel of having to spend more and more and more.
 Been there, done that.
 I’m even fine with iPhone selfies.
 This is not a sporting event, with winners and losers.
 If you’re in the majority, take solace in knowing you’ve made Apple, Adobe, Nikon and Canon very happy.
 But cheaper?
 I think not.
 Unless you’re taking thousands of images of your cat.
 In that case,…rock on.